Skip to Content

 Important

-If using agents version 10.83 / 11.21 or later, we recommend using Agent Registration access tokens over encrypted Agent Installer user credentials.
+If using agents version 10.83 / 11.21 or later, we recommend using Agent registration access tokens over encrypted Agent Installer user credentials.
 Agent Registration access tokens do not require this encryption step.

 The username and password are encrypted using the JitterbitUtils application (for Linux and Docker, with the script jitterbit-utils) packaged with the default agent installation.
 Copy the results of this command into the JSON file in the locations as described above.